 Airports in Chicago

-Among both the busiest airports in the world, and the most important air traffic hubs in the US, Chicago O'Hare International Airport is the primary flight destination in the American Midwest.
+Among both the busiest airports in the world, and the most central air traffic hubs in the US, Chicago O'Hare International Airport is the primary flight destination in the American Midwest.
 Located 17 miles (27km) northwest of the Chicago Loop, the facility serves an astounding 77 million passengers each year.

 The four passenger terminals at Chicago O'Hare can be a little confusing to first-time visitors, but the friendly staff is always on hand to help out.
 Visitors can enjoy a plethora of dining and shopping choices, or just stroll over to Terminal 1 to view the four-story brachiosaurus dinosaur skeleton in Concourse B.